 What if I have health insurance through my job?

-If you are still employed and you have health coverage through a plan offered by your employer, you can delay enrolling in Part B without being subject to the late enrollment penalty.
+If you are still employed and you have health coverage through a plan offered by your employer, you can delay enrolling in Part B without any late enrollment penalty.

-You can sign up for Medicare Part B while you are still covered by an employer’s plan, or within the eight-month period that follows after your employment or your group coverage ends, whichever comes first.
+You can sign up for Medicare Part B while still covered under an employer plan, or within the eight-month period that follows after your employment or your group coverage ends, whichever comes first.